 The compression garment should be worn for about four to six weeks.
 It will help decrease swelling and aid in contouring the new shape of the upper arms.
 Arm lift results will last for many years as long as you exercise regularly and maintain a healthy diet; these should keep your weight stable and not fluctuating.

-Dr. Edward Miranda is a skilled board-certified plastic surgeon with a history of performing arm lifts and a variety of other contouring procedures.
+San Francisco plastic surgeon Dr. Edward Miranda has a history of performing arm lifts and a variety of other contouring procedures.
 During a consultation with Dr. Miranda, you can find out more about the arm lift and what it can do for you.
 Schedule an informative consultation – contact our office for an appointment.

 77 Van Ness Ave, Suite 302, San Francisco, CA